IBUNHABIBU/obsolete-lifestyle_articles/README.md

 Building this project is very important  because:

 * It's a real-world-like project, built with business specifications
-* that will look really nice in your portfolio and
+* that will look  nice in your portfolio and
 * You will get feedback about the achievement of technical and soft skills gained during this section of the program.